by Frikkie Koegelenberg, Pr Eng and Hendrik Jordaan

 The pulse delay measurements method by means of Time Domain Reflectometry (TDR), as well as the frequency delay method, are vested in the principle of measuring the dielectrical constant of materials.
 The dielectrical constant of a material is the measuring of the capacity (electrical permissiveness) of a non-conductive material to conduct high frequency electromagnetic waves or pulses.

 We thank the ARC Agricultural Engineering in South Africa for making their manual on soil water sensors available to the readers of ProAgri Zambia.

-Next month we shall start a new series on irrigation principles.
+Next month we shall discuss frequency delay measurement by means of capacitance.
 Visit www.arc.agric.za for more information.